 Start the day by visiting the fascinating Northern Lights Centre in Reykjavik to learn about the science and meaning of the Northern lights.
 Then we leave the city and travel to Thingvellir National Park, a UNESCO World Heritage site, where the Althing, the oldest legislative assembly in the world, was first convened, and a place of great significance and sense of national identity.
 The National Park also lies in a rift valley that marks the crest of the Mid-Atlantic Ridge and the boundary between the North American and Eurasian tectonic plates - this is one of Iceland's most fascinating and visually stunning geological places, on the shores of Iceland's largest lake.
 Continue through farmland areas to the geothermal fields of Geysir with bubbling mud pools and the high-spouting Strokkur hot spring.
 Last but not least, visit the dramatic two-tiered Gullfoss waterfall, a spectacular sight in winter when frozen mid-cascade.
 Stop at Skalholt, Iceland's capital during the Middle Ages and now a culture centre with a beautiful church.
-During the day you will also visit Laugarvatnshellir cave where two Icelandic families built a cosy homestead and farm during the early 20th century.
-The furnishings and buildings in the cave have been restored to show how the residents once lived.
+During the day you will also visit the town of Laugarvatn.
+The town is built around three hot springs, and the residents have cleverly harnessed the hot springs for heating, greenhouses and even cooking.
+Visit a unique outdoor geothermal bakery where sweet Icelandic rye bread is baked in hot sands.
+You will have the chance to taste some of the freshly baked bread, hot from the ground.
+It’s especially delicious slathered in sweet Icelandic butter.
 Dinner and overnight in the south coast area.
 Here there is no light pollution and the elusive Northern Lights might just come out and play.

 Today we enter the area of Vatnajokull National Park, the largest park in Europe and with Europe's largest glacier.
 The park's Skaftafell region is a site of outstanding natural beauty, dominated by the mighty Vatnajokull glacier.
 We visit Jokulsarlon Glacial Lagoon, where you can enjoy the breathtaking sight of floating icebergs on the vibrant blue waters of the fantastic, 180m deep glacial lagoon.
 You may even see seals swimming in the arctic waters, and you can walk on the black sandy beach, where large icebergs often get stranded.
 Then view Svinafellsjokull, one of the most beautiful of the glacial outlets emerging from Vatnajokull, and the famous Skaftafell area, a site of outstanding natural beauty dominated by Vatnajokull glacier.
 2nd overnight in the Kirkjubaejarklaustur area.